 Drinkin' with Lincoln Ep.
 2: "Freeport Lincoln Looms Large" (March 5, 2019)

-In this episode, we visit with Lincoln presenter George Buss in his hometown of Freeport, Ill.
+In this episode, we visit with Lincoln presenter George Buss in his hometown of Freeport, Illinois.
 George has been portraying Lincoln for more than 30 years and proudly serves as the official Lincoln of Gettysburg.
 George loves Freeport because it's a town steeped in Lincoln history.
 It was here, on August 27th, 1858, that Abraham Lincoln and Stephen A. Douglas held the second of their seven debates.
 This debate is infamous for Douglas's introduction of the Freeport Doctrine, which helped him defeat Lincoln in that race, but propelled Lincoln to the presidency just two years later.
 We also talk to Nicole Bauer, president of Freeport's Lincoln-Douglas Society, who discusses the debate's 150th anniversary celebration in 2008 and its impact on Freeport.